Coventry: Medieval

 The Bishops of Lichfield were often referred to as the Bishops of Coventry and Lichfield, or Lichfield and Coventry (from 1102 to 1541), and in the medieval period Coventry was a major centre of pilgrimage of religion.
 The Benedictines, Carthusians, Carmelites and Franciscans all had religious houses in the city of Coventry.
-The Carthusian Priory of St Anne was built between 1381 and 1410 with royal patronage from King Richard II and his queen Anne of Bohemia Coventry has some surviving religious artworks from this time, such as the doom painting at Holy Trinity Church which features Christ in judgement, figures of the resurrected, and contrasting images of Heaven and Hell.
+The Carthusian Priory of St Anne, known as Coventry Charterhouse, was built between 1381 and 1410 with royal patronage from King Richard II and his queen Anne of Bohemia.
+Coventry has some surviving religious artworks from this time, such as the doom painting at Holy Trinity Church which features Christ in judgement, figures of the resurrected, and contrasting images of Heaven and Hell.

-By the 13th century, Coventry had become an important centre of the cloth trade, especially blue cloth dyed with woad and known as Coventry blue.
+By the 13th-century, Coventry had become an important centre of the cloth trade, especially blue cloth dyed with woad and known as Coventry blue.
 Throughout the Middle Ages, it was one of the largest and most important cities in England, which at its Medieval height in the early 15th century had a population of up to 10,000, making it the most important city in the Midlands, and possibly the fourth largest in England behind London, York and Bristol.
 Reflecting its importance, in around 1355, work began on a defensive city wall, which, when finally finished around 175 years later in 1530, measured 2.25 mi long, at least 12 ft high, and up to 9 ft thick, it had two towers and twelve gatehouses.
 Coventry's city walls were described as one of the wonders of the late Middle Ages.
 Today, Swanswell Gate and Cook Street Gate are the only surviving gatehouses and they stand in the city centre framed by Lady Herbert's Garden.